Getting Ireland Brexit Ready

 The Government is fully aware of the complexity of Brexit - we are planning for the best but preparing for all scenarios.

 In parallel to the intensive negotiations in Brussels, detailed work has been well underway at home across Government and its agencies since before the UK even voted to leave the EU.
-This includes contingency planning for all possible scenarios, including the unlikely case of a ‘no deal’ Brexit.
+This includes contingency planning for all possible scenarios, including the increasing likelihood of a no deal Brexit.